-Significant changes in non-operating revenues (expenses) occurred in the following areas as of June 30, 2018:
+Significant changes in non-operating revenues (expenses) occurred in the following areas as of June 30, 2019:

-- Gifts and pledges (net of allowance) increased \$0.8 million primarily due to more donations towards operating initiatives. - Investment income decreased \$10.7 million due to less favorable market conditions than the prior year. - Other non-operating revenues decreased \$13.5 million due to prior fiscal year sale in the FCC spectrum auction of the university's right to broadcast on a section of spectrum broadband where WCMZ-TV is broadcast.
+- Gifts and pledges (net of allowance) decreased \$2.6 million primarily due to fewer donations towards operating initiatives. - Investment income decreased \$9.9 million due to less favorable market conditions than the prior year.

-During 2017, gifts and pledges (net of allowance) decreased \$2.5 million primarily due to fewer donations towards operating initiatives and capital projects such as the baseball performance center and Grawn Hall renovation.
-Investment income increased \$48.1 million due to favorable market conditions.
-Other non-operating revenues increased \$14.2 million due to the sale in the FCC spectrum auction of the university's right to broadcast on a section of spectrum broadband where WCMZ-TV is broadcast.
+During 2018, gifts and pledges (net of allowance) increased \$0.8 million primarily due to donations towards operating initiatives.
+Investment income decreased \$10.7 million due to less favorable market conditions than the prior year.
+Other non-operating revenues decreased \$13.5 million due to prior fiscal year sale in the FCC spectrum auction of the university's right to broadcast on a section of spectrum broadband where WCMZ-TV is broadcast.